frequency-chain/docs/pages/Glossary.md

 See [Capacity Staking](./Tokenomics/CapacityStaking.md).

 ## Capacity Staking Ratio
-The ratio of the number of FRQCY that must be staked per unit of Capacity generated each Capacity Epoch.
+The ratio of the number of FRQCY tokens that must be staked per unit of Capacity generated each Capacity Epoch from Capacity Staking.
 See [Capacity Staking](./Tokenomics/CapacityStaking.md).

 ## Coinless User